 Whether you’re cruising the resort or earning your turns, a ski jacket is an important component of every skier’s kit.
 Compared to standard winter coats, these jackets come infused with ski-specific features and prioritize durability and coverage for the rigors of life on the slopes.
 Resort-goers might opt for an insulated piece to stay cozy on the lift, while backcountry skiers will likely prefer a breathable shell that keeps weight low.
 The good news is that there’s something for every female (or female-identifying) ripper, with stylish designs and colorways and great women’s-specific fits.
-Below we break down the best women's ski jackets for the 2024 season.
-For more background information, see our ski jacket comparison table and buying advice below the picks.
-To complete your kit, see our articles on the best women's ski pants and best women's ski bibs.
+Below we break down the 18 best women's ski jackets for the 2024-2025 season.
+For more background information, see our comparison table and buying advice below the picks.
+And for a wider look at the market, see our article on the best ski jackets, which covers both men's and women's styles.

 Our Team's Women's Ski Jacket Picks